Malo MONIN

 Computer science student at ENS Rennes.

-IRISA, Inria center at Rennes University (Rennes, France).
+📍ENS Rennes (Rennes, France).

-M1 SIF (2024–2025, ongoing).
+M1 SIF (2024–2025).

-ENS Rennes (Rennes, France).
+📍ENS Rennes (Rennes, France).

 As part of my first year of master, I have followed courses in the following scientific fields: